Ever wondered what your day-to-day life would be like if you drove an electric car?

-The application employs a mix of real and preferential user data to calculate the financial and environmental benefits (see screen captures in Figure 5).
+The application employs a mix of real and preferential user data to calculate the financial and environmental benefits.
 The real data come from not only the trips taken, but also the selection of the users specific make and model of car that they currently drive (users can either specify the make, model, and year manually, or can enter in their license plate number for auto-population).
 The preferential data come from selecting a make and model of EV to produce the counterfactual scenario.

 The app pulls data from a large database it maintains on EV performance by manufacturer (only models available in Portugal are selectable in the app).
 In this way, users can determine which vehicles would deliver the greatest utility given their unique driving characteristics.

 EDP has expressed several motivations for developing the application, including:

 - Growing their brand in the electric mobility space;